 The Tribunal will show, through the example of Monsanto, why the crime of ecocide must be recognized under international law.

 The UN Guiding Principles on Business and Human Rights is the international authority on the responsibilities of business with regard to human rights.
 The guidelines state that companies must respect all human rights, including the right to life, the right to health and the right to a healthy environment.
 They define society’s expectations vis-à-vis businesses.
-They will serve as the basis on which plaintiffs will build their case for demanding compensation from Monsanto for damage caused by the company’s activities.
-The Court will consider whether Monsanto's conduct could be considered criminal pursuant to existing international criminal law, or under the law of ecocide, which is gaining support for consideration as an offence.
+They served as the basis on which plaintiffs were building their case for demanding compensation from Monsanto for damage caused by the company’s activities.
+The Court considered whether Monsanto's conduct could be considered criminal pursuant to existing international criminal law, or under the law of ecocide, which is gaining support for consideration as an offence.

-* Prior to the event, working groups will study the impact of Monsanto's activities in the following 6 areas:
+* Prior to the event, working groups studied the impact of Monsanto's activities in the following 6 areas:

 The Terms of Reference are as follows:

 Question 1: Did the firm Monsanto violate, by its activities, the right to a safe, clean, healthy and sustainable environment, as recognized in international human rights law (Res.
 25/21 of the Human Rights Council, of 15 April 2014), taking into account the responsibilities imposed on corporations by the Guiding Principles on Business and Human Rights, as endorsed by the Human Rights Council in Resolution 17/4 of 16 June 2011?